wso2/docs-is/en/docs/deploy/configure-the-primary-user-store.md

 store.
 If you need more information on WSO2 Carbon userstores, see [Configure userstores]({{base_path}}/deploy/configure-user-stores).

-!!! info
-    WSO2 Identity Server has an embedded LDAP as its primary userstore.
-    It is recommended to change this default configuration in the production system.

 ---

 ## Set up the primary userstore